 To Conclude.
 Matte or Gloss Film?

-However, if your car in question is a daily driver or you prefer the ease of maintenance and longer durability, then gloss paint protection film is most definitely the best product for you.
+However, if your car in question is a daily driver or you prefer ease of maintenance, then gloss paint protection film is most definitely the best product for you.
 Whether you choose gloss PFF or matte PPF, at Protective Film Solutions our commitment is to offer you the best product and absolute best installation work for your prized vehicle.